AI Professional Development Resources

 - Bite-size AI Microlearning playlists (Copilot, ChatGPT, Gemini/NotebookLM, Claude, research tools, design/creativity),

-- Recordings and slides from the AI Building Blocks workshop series – Foundations, Ethics, Everyday Tasks, Accessibility, Teaching & Learning (including “Pedagogy over Tech”), and Research.
+- and recordings and slides from the AI Building Blocks workshop series – Foundations, Ethics, Everyday Tasks, Accessibility, Teaching & Learning (including “Pedagogy over Tech”), and Research.

 https://www.ucl.ac.uk/teaching-learning/case-studies/2023/aug/generative-ai-and-education-futures